 Critiques for wedding photographers

 There are already several conventions and online forums that offer up critiques.
 I have participated in many of them myself over the past years.
 They all have their places in the history of my growth as a photographer.
 None of them happened in an ongoing manner, offering the type of continued education that I was striving for.
 Some only happened once a year, some on no set schedule.
 How was I supposed to work towards growth when I couldn’t get critique more than once a year?

 The Wedding School began its first critique during one of our 2016 summits, and critiques are now a crucial part of our growing Learning Library.
 We began monthly critiques in early 2017, and plan to continue those critiques throughout 2017 and beyond.

 How to enter images for critique

 Images in each critique are considered based on the following components:

 - Lens selection and how that affects the story being told

 - …and more

-Each image will be looked at using the criteria above, and each will get the undivided attention of myself (Susan Stripling) during the critique.
+Each image will be looked at using the criteria above, and each will get the undivided attention of myself (Susan Stripling) and guest artists during the critique.
 Great care will be given to the critique of each image.
 You will learn how to improve lighting, clarify your composition, tell a concise and easy to read story, improve your technical ability, and more.